University Highlights Public

 #2 - Food

-One of the great things about many Dutch universities is that you’ll never be stuck for food options, especially in the big cities.
-Most universities offer varied and affordable food options in on-campus cafeterias, and will also have supermarkets and shops selling most things you would want, all within a five-minute walk!
+One of the great things about many Dutch universities is that you'll never be stuck for food options, especially in the big cities.
+Most universities offer varied and affordable food options in their on-campus cafeterias and also have supermarkets and shops selling most things you would want, all within a five-minute walk!

 #3 - Societies and clubs

-At the start of your degree, most universities host an introduction week (similar to Freshers in the UK and an Orientation Week in the US) where you will be introduced to all of the societies and clubs the university has to offer.
-Whether you’re looking for sports clubs, artistic ones, or even academic societies to help out with revision and exam prep, there’ll be something for everyone.
-Not only is this a great way to try something new, but it’s also one of the best ways to meet new people and make friends!
-And if you’re thinking of staying in the Netherlands for longer, then your university will most likely also offer Dutch language classes which can help you integrate further into the community if you’re thinking of pursuing a career in the Netherlands.
+At the start of your degree, most universities host an introduction week (similar to Freshers in the UK and Orientation Week in the US) where you will be introduced to all the societies and clubs the university has to offer.
+Whether you’re looking for sports clubs, artistic ones, or even academic societies to help with revision and exam prep, there'll be something for everyone.
+Not only is this a great way to try something new, but it's also one of the best ways to meet new people and make friends!
+And if you’re thinking of staying in the Netherlands for longer, then your university will most likely offer Dutch language classes to help you integrate further into the community if you’re considering a career in the Netherlands.
 Some academic societies for economics and finance also invite potential employers to come to the university for talks and networking opportunities - definitely an event to put in your diary if you’re looking to pursue those avenues!

 #4 - Classes